 The seams on the Mikasa BX1000 aren't very deep but the grip of the pebbling makes up the difference.
 It's a great ball for the outdoor enthusiast looking for a bargain.

 This is what I like to call the "economy option".
-This is the best basic rubber outdoor basketball on the market.
+This is the best basic, rubber outdoor basketball on the market.
 It has everything you really need in an outdoor ball.
-The pebbling gives you good grip through the weather, the deep seams give you good handles, it's durable to maintain its weight and center of gravity, the rubber is soft enough for a decent feel and standard coloring makes it easy to see in twilight conditions.
+The pebbling gives you good grip through the weather, the deep seams give you good handles, it's durable to maintain its weight and center of gravity, the rubber is soft enough for a decent feel, and standard coloring makes it easy to see in twilight conditions.

 This Spalding is also ready to go right out of the box.
 It's a great option for someone just starting out or looking to protect the integrity of their more expensive indoor-only basketball.

 I believe the best outdoor basketball is the Spalding NBA Zi/O Indoor/Outdoor Basketball.
 A close second is the Under Armour 495 Indoor/Outdoor Basketball.
-But, unlike the Under Amour 495, the Spalding takes very little time to break in.
+But, unlike the Under Armour 495, the Spalding takes very little time to break in.
 It also has deep seams for handling and a great feel off the fingers for shooting.
-It's the closest you'll get to an indoor feel on an outdoor court in the quickest amount of time.
+It's the closest you'll get to an indoor feel with an outdoor court in the quickest amount of time.

-If you want to save money you can go for the rubber version of the Spalding: The Spalding NBA Street Basketball is affordable and it comes with basically the same specs.
+If you want to save money, you can go for the rubber version of the Spalding.
+The Spalding NBA Street Basketball is affordable and it comes with basically the same specs.
 It's just made out of rubber instead of indoor-outdoor synthetic leather.